shinaBR2/shinabr2-world/apps/docs/blog/2024-12-11-auth0-with-hasura/index.md

 This design choice provides several long-term benefits:

-1. Your database schema remains clean and provider-agnostic
+1. Our database schema remains clean and provider-agnostic
 2. Foreign key relationships use consistent, internal IDs
-3. You can change authentication providers without restructuring your database
+3. We can change authentication providers without restructuring our database
 4. Permissions work consistently across all related tables

 Well, while this approach requires a bit more initial setup than the standard approach, it provides much more flexibility and maintainability in the long run.